QGIS

 These instructions demonstrate how to integrate and apply the OS Features API into QGIS in order to produce a series of topography layers based on our latest OS MasterMap Topography layer data.

-QGIS version 3.4 or later.
+QGIS version 3.4 or later

-A preloaded base map, for example OS Maps API or OS Vector Tile API.
+A preloaded base map, for example, OS Maps API or OS Vector Tile API

-OS Features API URL and key.
-See Getting started with an API project for more information.
+OS Features API URL and key; see Getting started with an API project for more information

-Provide the service details for your new connection:
+Add the service details for your new connection:

 Name: Provide a name for the API.
 It is good practice to name your connections in a way that makes them instantly recognisable.

 URL: Copy your OS Features API endpoint address from the OS Data Hub and paste it into this field.
+Your API Key is automatically added to the URL in the key parameter.

 Authentication: You can ignore these options.
 It is not necessary to enter your username and password to use the service as all authentication is done through your OS Features API key.